openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Scope

 As a Self-Issued OP may be running locally as a native application or progressive web application, the RP may not have a network-addressable endpoint to communicate directly with the OP.
-This specification leverages the implicit flow of OpenID Connect defined in section 3.2 of [@!OpenID] to communicate with such locally-running OPs, and extends OpenID Connect Discovery to represent the differences from traditional OPs.
+This specification leverages the implicit flow of OpenID Connect defined in Section 3.2 of [@!OpenID] to communicate with such locally-running OPs, and extends OpenID Connect Discovery to represent the differences from traditional OPs.

 This document is scoped for a deployment model where the Self-Issued OP is deployed on an End-user's device.